cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/05-workflow.md

 ## Conclusion

 Congratulations!
 You have completed the Argo Workflows tutorial, where you learned how to define and execute workflows using Argo.
 You explored workflow definitions, dag templates, input and output parameters, and monitoring.
+This will be important when processing files from the [CMS Open Data Portal](https://opendata.cern.ch/search?page=1&size=20&experiment=CMS) as similarily done with the [DAG](https://cms-opendata-workshop.github.io/workshop2023-lesson-introcloud/05-workflow/index.html#dag-template) and [Parameters](https://cms-opendata-workshop.github.io/workshop2023-lesson-introcloud/05-workflow/index.html#output-parameters) examples in this lesson.

 Argo Workflows offers a wide range of features and capabilities for managing complex workflows in Kubernetes.
 Continue to explore its documentation and experiment with more advanced workflow scenarios.